-Mexico has been home to professional baseball since 1925, thanks to the presence of the Mexican League.
-Additionally, several other leagues have existed in Mexico, including the winter-season Mexican Pacific League and some low minor leagues.
+Mexico is a country in North America that has been home to professional baseball since 1925, thanks to the presence of the Mexican League.
+Additionally, several other leagues have existed in Mexico, including the winter-season Mexican Pacific League and some low minor leagues, such as the Mexican Center League in the country proper, and others that have crossed the border with the United States such as the Arizona-Mexico League.

 The first Mexican player to appear in the majors was Mel Almada, who made his major-league debut in 1933.
 After that a steady stream of players has come from Mexico, including MLB stars like Bobby Avila, Fernando Valenzuela, Vinny Castilla and Teddy Higuera.